AstraZeneca: EU regulator rules vaccine is 'safe' for use | DW | 18.03.2021

 Health Minister Jens Spahn said Germany would await the ruling by the EMA before reintroducing the vaccine.

-The EMA Executive Director Emer Cooke said on Tuesday that there was no connection between the AstraZeneca vaccine and the blood clots reported in some vaccine recipients.
-She also stressed the importance of building trust in the safety of the vaccines.
+The EMA previously said on Tuesday that there was no connection between the AstraZeneca vaccine and the blood clots reported in some vaccine recipients.
+The EMA also stressed the importance of building trust in the safety of the vaccines.

 On Wednesday the World Health Organization (WHO) said that it was also carrying out an investigation into the blood clots in AstraZeneca vaccine recipients but recommended that countries continue to administer jabs as they deemed the benefits to outweigh the costs.